SpringTree/jsonschema-to-typings/README.md

 ### Nesting objects
 We can nest objects in JSON Schema without naming them.
 In TypeScript interfaces we only have one level of objects unless we refer to another interface by name.
-If you find yourself nesting object a lot in JSON Schema consider moving them to their own schema and linking them via $ref.
+If you find yourself nesting objects a lot in JSON Schema consider moving them to their own schema and linking them via $ref.
 It might be possible to generate on-demand interfaces but the readability of the output will suffer so I opted not to.
 I've always found it better to keep my JSON Schema's shallow, focussed and reusable.